Sale

 Traced back to the northern region of the Caucasus Mountains (between Russia and Georgia) and originally called ‘Airan’, The highly valuable milk kefir grains, have been passed down from the Ossettes and other mountain tribes people, and were a symbol of great family wealth.

 The traditional method of culturing the kefir was continuous.
-Using sacks made of animal hide, which would hang at the front door, the grains were combined with cow, goat or sheep’s milk, and left outside in the sun during the day, and brought in at night.
-Visitors were expected to punch the bag upon entry in order to mix it up the curds and whey.
-As Kefir was consumed, they would replace it with new milk.
+Using bags made of animal hide, which would hang at the front door, the grains were combined with cow, goat or sheep’s milk, and left outside in the sun during the day, and brought in at night.

 The recipe and grains were closely guarded and contained in this region for centuries, before being discovered by the outside world.
 Marco Polo (1300’s) even makes mention of this beverage in his travels east.
 However, the outside world forgot about kefir until the early 1900’s, until it was popularized in the All-Russian Physician Society for its medicinal benefits.
 As a result, the Moscow dairy started producing it in 1908, and a larger commercial scale production in the 1930’s followed.